ndz2103/ndz2103/README.md

 <img align="left" width="432" alt="Screenshot 2023-04-21 at 3 50 27 PM" src="https://user-images.githubusercontent.com/113378499/233722981-106c26c3-0bb6-49c5-bcc8-4deda2f71077.png">

 This study examines the relationship between moral foundations and prejudice.
-Results showed types of morality associated with conservative ideology was predicted by lower cognitive complexity.
-Similarly, prejudice was predicted by moral sanctity and political conservatism.
-Results showed that the strength of these relationships diminished when controlling with cognitive complexity, suggesting <br> that the way we cognitively represent the world may guide our morality.
+Results showed that conservative moral foundation were predicted by lower levels of cognitive complexity.
+Similarly, prejudice was predicted by moral sanctity and political conservatism, with the strength of these relationships diminishing with higher cognitive complexity.
+These findings suggest that cognitive preferences are a component of moral reasoning.

 # Read About Me